RakhithJK/spyder-ide-spyder-wiki/Dev:-Coding-Style.md

 ## Python style

-Unless otherwise specified, follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) for coding style and PEP 257 for docstrings.
+Unless otherwise specified, follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) specifications and recommendations for coding style and [PEP 257](https://www.python.org/dev/peps/pep-0257/) for docstrings.

 Use flake8 to check for problems in this area.
 Remember that PEP 8 is only a guide, so respect the style of the surrounding code as a primary goal.